NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 - Vulnerability scanning can be extended to SBOMs.
 - Support can be added to automatically fix vulnerable dependencies (i.e. a fix experience in CLI / Tooling)
+- Consideration of SDK/Framework scanning for implicit PackageReference that may be vulnernable.

 Additionally, most of the [`Rationale and alternatives`](#rationale-and-alternatives) are really future possibilities on their own as they are not always exclusive to the current approach.
 Here's some further possibilities: